Europe

 Note: Our Customer Escalation Management team will update the start date and time of the initial "investigating" status post upon the resolution of this incident.
 This update is meant to provide our customers and their end users with a potential impact window.
 The date and time mentioned in the message above indicates when the status post was requested by our Acute Incident Response team.

-Fastly will be expanding Paris (PAR) into a Metro POP.
-End-users may observe connection resets as traffic is migrated onto new hardware.
+Fastly will be adding capacity at our Sofia (SOF) POP.
+End-users may observe connection resets as traffic is migrated onto new hardware starting on 10 September 2025 at 01:30 UTC.

 The scheduled maintenance has been completed.